 Today, my body is mostly back up to speed, though a year without my usual level of exercise left me seriously deconditioned.
 I’m at about 90% with the exception of my short-term memory.
 Not ideal, but I can (mostly) function.
 The anxiety can be very intense, and I still experience flashes of reactivity, though many fewer than last year.
 I found out that my doctor hadn’t expected me to recover at all.
 So many experiences in my life meet the criteria for “miracle” and this is one.
 I feel immensely grateful for my health and for the modalities that enabled me to heal.
-I continue to use Curable and CES (cranial electrotherapy stimulation).
+I continue to use Curable, as well as Nicole Sachs, LCSW’s JournalSpeak and occasionally, CES (cranial electrotherapy stimulation).

-That’s not to dismiss the mind-body interplay.
-I see this ultimately as a mind-body condition.
 The issue was all in my brain, but it wasn’t imaginary.
 The exhaustion and pain were measurable and demonstrable.
 The interplay between mind and body goes so much deeper than we realize.
-It was both a viral brain injury and old emotional trauma.

 Dissociation, grace, or spiritual bypassing?
 Yes.